 My husband was reading a book recently about the power of a morning routine.
 I asked him to share the summary of what he learned.
 It all sounded great; but the idea of implementing a lengthy morning routine or getting up an hour early to do a variety of things makes me want to go right back to bed.
 We only have so much ‘bandwidth’ and willpower in a day, and personally, I don’t want to use it all up by 7am.

-When I asked what he had done with this book’s great suggestions, the answer was nothing.
+When I asked what he had done with the book’s great suggestions, the answer was nothing.
 He loved the ideas and concepts but hadn’t changed anything in his life.

 This is the thing about most advice (on any topic really).
 It’s not that it doesn’t work, it’s that it doesn’t work for everybody.
 Any habit you are trying to change or create needs to take into account your unique personality, lifestyle and challenges.